SyncfusionExamples/getting-started-with-the-vue-textarea-component/README.md

 ```
 ### Running on development server

-and run your project using the `npm run dev` command.Navigate to http://localhost:5173/.
+Run your project using the `npm run dev` command.Navigate to http://localhost:5173/.
 The app will automatically reload if you change any of the source files.